 Kat Von D's story is a long, diverse, and interesting one.
 She first gained national attention on the reality TV shows Miami Ink and LA Ink.
 But she’s much more than just a tattoo artist and makeup mogul.
 Some things you didn’t know about Kat Von D, especially about her background and hobbies, will totally surprise you.
-If you consider yourself a Kat Von D fan or even if you just want some inspiration from one of the industry's savviest icons, check out these facts from behind the scenes with Kat Von D, from the story behind her first tattoo to some of her most fundamental beliefs.
-The multi-talented artist-to-the-stars is actually pretty deep, and definitely very cool.
+If you consider yourself a Kat Von D fan or even just want some inspiration from one of the industry's savviest figures, check out these facts from behind the scenes with Kat Von D. They range from the story of her first tattoo to some of her most fundamental beliefs.

-Her father came from a long line of missionary doctors.
+Her father was a missionary doctor.
 There was a need for doctors in the town of Montemorelos, Mexico, where she grew up, and he made it his mission to build a hospital there.
 Despite being a doctor’s kid, she did not live a luxurious lifestyle.

 “We didn't have electricity or running water for a long time,” she wrote in PopSugar.
 “And, in fact, one of my favorite photos from our family album is one of me taking a bath in a plastic bucket!
 Let's put it this way, in this town, you were more likely to see a horse than you would a car.”

 While Kat may look pretty punk rock, she absolutely loves classical music and has been playing classical piano since the age of six.
 Although Kat has a particular affinity for the works of Ludwig van Beethoven and owns several pianos, she credits her older sister with introducing her to rock music.